liqd/adhocracy4/docs/phases_and_modules.md

 ### Use cases

--   an initiator can create a project by combining any arbitrary phases
+-   an initiator can choose a module with a preconfigured set of phases and has to set the times of the phases
     -   only have to obey some rules (dates and order given)

 ### Current Implementation